nathanMcL/nathanMcL.github.io/ReadMe.md

 I mean, besides typos, naming things differently...
 I lost track at how many days I have been trying to sort this out... <br> I have been getting more famiure with the `Azure` platform.<br>

+### (06/03/2025.0600) About: Orb: `Me`: API Server: Docker:

+***Team To Much*** struck again!
+With their *excessive* wanting to ***do the most***.
+I did it to myself!
+I thought, hey, let's just set up a server to host an AI model to generate personalized biographies for the about page on my personal website.
+Why, though?<br>
+There are so many "things", challenges - lol, challenges don't get it, I don't quit...

+- Server automation setup
+- deployment fails
+- schema mistakes
+- Too many requests
+- Docker

+### Docker!
+Docker!
+Docker!

+Docker *** fascinates *** me!

 ### Inspired Me